All Episodes

 Greetings.

-Hey, welcome back, Rush Limbaugh.
+Hey, welcome back, Rush Lindborg.

 Great to have you with us.

-This the one and only EIB network where we meet and surpass all audience expectations on a daily basis.
+This is the one and only EIB network where we meet and surpass all audience expectations on a daily basis.

-Phone number 800 282-2882, the email address rush at eIB net.com.
+Phone number 800-282-2882, the email address rush at EIBNet.com.

-And I'm just gonna tell you you mark my words.
+And I'm just going to tell you, you mark my words, the Democrat talking points have gone out.

 Bush policies are going to be blamed for this.

-Now, not a this is not a tough prediction.
+Now, this is not a tough prediction.

 And here's why I know this is true.